-The Group recorded other net losses on foreign exchange of approximately HK\$0.2 million for the Year, as compared to other gains of approximately HK\$0.9 million for the year ended 30 April 2021.
-Such increase was mainly due to the foreign exchange losses on depreciation of Great British Pound ("GBP").
-The Group recorded a net realised and unrealised losses on financial assets at FVTPL of HK\$1.7 million for the Year, as compared to a net realised and unrealised gains on financial assets at FVTPL of HK\$0.8 million for the year ended 30 April 2021.
+The Group recorded other net gains on foreign exchange of approximately HK\$1.3 million for the Year, as compared to other net losses of approximately HK\$0.2 million for the year ended 30 April 2022.
+The foreign exchange gains on depreciation of Renminbi ("RMB") mitigate the depreciation of Great British Pound ("GBP").

+The Group recorded a net unrealised losses on financial assets at FVTPL of HK\$1.4 million for the Year, as compared to a net unrealised losses on financial assets at FVTPL of HK\$1.7 million for the year ended 30 April 2022.
 However, the Group continues, from time to time, to explore, in a prudent way, suitable investment opportunities to enhance the interests of the Company and its shareholders.